System Description and Operating Instructions for PlasmaTherm CCP PECVD

 - The READY button is used to prepare

 the system for wafer processing or to perform READY.

 - The READY mode indicates that the system is process-ready.

 - To enter the READY mode, click the READY button.
-To exit the READY mode, click the ON or STANDBY buttons
+To exit the READY mode, click the STANDBY button

 - The RUN mode is used to begin the process.
 The system cannot RUN unless it first achieves a READY mode and passes some self-tests.
 So pay attention to the status windows as you start your run.

 - To activate the RUN mode, click the RUN button.